ChenQiang-CN/a301_2020/notebooks/week11/hires_map.md

        fio insp coastlines-split-4326

    in the directory where you unzipped the folder.
+With fio you can for example, check the crs with `src.crs` as demoed in class.

+5. Quit fio with `ctrl-D` and get back to a regular bash prompt.
+You can create a new shapefile given your bounding box using `ogr2ogr` to filter all lines not in the box.
    For Vancouver, I used this command at the prompt (all one line, lons are negative, lats are positive).
 Substitute your own lons and lats (note all - signs are single, not double hyphens)

+       cd /home/jovyan/work/sat_data/openstreetmap
+       ls *
-       ogr2ogr -skipfailures -f "ESRI Shapefile"  -clipsrc -123.5 49 -123.1 49.4   ubc_coastlines coastlines-split-4326
+       ogr2ogr -skipfailures -f "ESRI Shapefile"  -clipsrc -123.5 49 -123.1 49.4   /home/jovyan/work/ubc_coastlines coastlines-split-4326

-   this extracts the segments and writes them to a new  folder called [ubc_coastlines](https://github.com/phaustin/a301_2020/tree/master/sat_data/openstreetmap) which is less than 140 K and which provides the coastlines below.
+   this extracts the segments and writes them to a new  folder called ubc_coastlines in your work directory which is less than 284 Kbytes and which provides the coastlines below.

 +++